6 Best Small Business Books for Surviving COVID-19

 This book offers a simple formula for motivating your listeners, and ultimately getting the results you want.
 Linver gives tips you can immediately put into action to improve your presence in front of a crowd, such as committing to posture and exercising before you take the stage.

 Originally published in 1994, its popularity has endured largely because its framework can work in virtually any business situation.
-As you adapt to the new normal of running a business during a pandemic (zoom meetings anyone?), Linver provides tips that can be easily adapted to doing business — and making connections — in 2020.
+As you adapt to the new normal of running a business during a pandemic (zoom meetings anyone?), Linver provides tips that can be easily adapted to doing business—and making connections—while social distancing.

 With one of the most viewed TED Talks of all time, Sinek is no stranger to the art of good leadership.
 His book goes deeper into his executive theories and cracks the code on why some leaders are able to inspire more followers than others.
 After studying some of the world’s most influential leaders, the author found that strikingly, most think, act and communicate in the same ways.